amoghpc/kurippu-todo/README.md

 ### The Problem Given By RajaRavivarma

-1 Goto this website
+1.Goto this website
     https://github.com/ginatrapani/todo.txt-cli

-2. Develop a similar command line interface using Python/Ruby and Evernote API (http://dev.evernote.com/doc/) We prefer it in Python/Ruby but any language can be used
+2.Develop a similar command line interface using Python/Ruby and Evernote API (http://dev.evernote.com/doc/)
+    We prefer it in Python/Ruby but any language can be used

-3. We expect these functionalities:
+3.We expect these functionalities:

     1. Showing a list of created Notes.
     2. Saving a Note to Evernote along with a title.
     3. Deleting a Note, from the list.